ministryofjustice/robot-framework-test-ccms/Coding-Standards.md

 - Minimise the need for comments by writing self-explanatory code.
 Aim to use comments sparsly and where there is a genuine need.
 - Single line comments are preferred over paraghraphs for readability.
 Paragraphs are acceptable for documenting a keyword, although `[Documentation]` tags may be prefereable here to plain comments.
 - Comments should be aligned with the code they relate too, i.e. the same indentation level.
+- 1 space between the comment hash symbol and the comment itself.

 #### Example